Brunswick Heads

 Brunswick Heads has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-AreaSearch has identified a single project that could impact the area: Bayside Brunswick Heads (Wallum).
-Other key projects include Gulgan Village, Byron Shire Residential Strategy 2041, and Queensland Energy Roadmap 2025.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified one major project expected to impact the region: Bayside Brunswick Heads (Wallum).
+Other key projects include Gulgan Village and Byron Shire Residential Strategy 2041, as well as Queensland Energy Roadmap 2025.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.